amorist/awesome/README.md

 ## Jupyter Notebook

+- [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API
 - [carefree0910/carefree-creator](https://github.com/carefree0910/carefree-creator) - AI magics meet Infinite draw board.
 - [Baiyuetribe/paper2gui](https://github.com/Baiyuetribe/paper2gui) - Convert AI papers to GUI，Make it easy and convenient for everyone to use artificial intelligence technology。让每个人都简单方便的使用前沿人工智能技术
 - [saharmor/dalle-playground](https://github.com/saharmor/dalle-playground) - A playground to generate images from any text prompt using Stable Diffusion (past: using DALL-E Mini)